Ideas offered here are examples that SLPs in public schools have used successfully.

 The SLP works outside the classroom to analyze, adapt, modify, or create appropriate instructional materials.
 The adapted materials may be for one child, for several children, or for an entire classroom.
 The SLP does not teach in the classroom, but does do classroom observations.
 The students may come to the speech-language room for one period per day for study skill support or curriculum adaptations.
 The SLP and teacher plan, monitor student progress, and make decisions about materials together.
 The SLP is sharing intervention responsibilities with the classroom teacher.
 Services are provided in the least restrictive environment.
 The SLP may not develop separate lesson plans, organize separate materials, or spend time scheduling pullout sessions for the students.

-The SLP, learning disabilities teacher, behavioral disabilities teacher, cognitive disabilities teacher, and regular education classroom teachers work in teams.
-They all address IEP goals for all children.
+The SLP, special education and regular education teachers work in teams.
+They address IEP goals for all children.
 The students come to the speech-language room, by grade level, one period per day.
 The SLP assigns grades on their report cards.
 The SLP may be able to free up several class periods per day to deal with workload issues as a result of shifting to this model because the SLP is sharing intervention responsibilities with a team of educators who are all working on the same goals for the students.
 Instead of scheduling several pullout sessions per week, the students are getting intensive individualized attention in each class all week long.

 The SLP, learning disabilities teacher, behavioral disabilities teacher, and cognitive disabilities teacher provide language, academic and study skills support.
 The students come to a resource room one to two periods per day instead of going to a study hall.
 The special educators integrate the IEP goals into curriculum-based support as the students complete homework assignments.

 The SLP is assigned to lunchroom duty Mondays through Thursdays.
 The SLP uses this time to monitor students on the caseload who are in carryover stages of their program.
-Each student invites a classmate to join him/her for lunch at the Speech Club table.
+Each student invites a classmate to join them for lunch at the Speech Club table.
 The SLP monitors the communication skills of the students in this unstructured setting.
 This allows more time during the day for workload issues.
-The SLP takes advantage of her duty time to document student's progress in an unstructured setting thus cutting down on the time she spends doing observations.
-She takes her half-hour, duty-free lunch break at a different time of the day.
+The SLP takes advantage of duty time to document student's progress in an unstructured setting thus cutting down on the time spent doing observations.
+The half-hour, duty-free lunch break is taken at a different time of the day.